Respected Historical Figures Who Were Actually Terrible People

 Thomas Edison has over 1,000 patents to his name and is described by the Library of Congress as "one of the most famous and prolific inventors of all time."
 The influence he had on the fields of electric power generation and mass communication affected the lives and livelihoods of billions of people.
 The advances he and his company made in sound recording and motion pictures created entirely new mediums for entertainment, changing human leisure time forever.

 After a demonstration in which he electrocuted a dog, as related by Smithsonian Magazine, Edison told a reporter that electricity is a reliable form of death, but "the current should come from an alternating machine."
-Edison went on to stage live events to showcase the lethality of his AC executions using horses, cattle, and one condemned elephant named Topsy
+Edison went on to stage live events to showcase the lethality of his AC executions using horses, cattle, and one condemned elephant named Topsy.

 Boudica committed mass murder

-PT Barnum exploited slaves
+PT Barnum exploited an enslaved woman

+According to author Robert Wilson, sensationalist P.T.
+Barnum probably never said his most famous aphorism, "There's a sucker born every minute," but his business model certainly encapsulated it.
+He spent decades as the greatest showman the world had yet seen, fooling the public and exploiting his workers.
 In his museum and travelling circus, Barnum showcased the most outlandish specimens of biological diversity that he could find — or manufacture.
-The Fiji Mermaid, for instance, drew huge crowds to what was actually the head and torso of a baby monkey sewn to a fish tail and covered with papier-mâché.
+The Fiji mermaid, for instance, drew huge crowds to what was actually the head and torso of a baby monkey sewn to a fish tail and covered with papier-mâché.
 Possibly his most underhanded, yet hilarious, bit of fraudulence was the sign in his New York museum saying: "This way to the Egress."
 Many patrons didn't know that "egress" was just another word for "exit" and would walk out of the building and have to pay full price to reenter.

 Queen Victoria was a spiteful and controlling mother

 Her other children didn't fare much better.
 Victoria either ignored them or was unbearably controlling, trying to prevent them from leaving home.
-She banned her youngest daughter Beatrice from marrying, stopped speaking to her when she did, and eventually made the newlyweds live with her.
+She banned her youngest daughter, Beatrice, from marrying, stopped speaking to her when she did, and eventually made the newlyweds live with her.
 She sent spies to monitor her grown children's activities, interfered with their parenting decisions, and called Vicky's pregnancy "horrid news."

-Charles Dickens' long lasting fame comes partly from his era-defining stories and partly from his work bringing to light the plight of the poor, especially children, who had a rough time in Victorian England.
+Charles Dickens' long lasting fame comes partly from his era-defining stories and partly from his work bringing to light the plight of the poor — especially children, who had a rough time in Victorian England.
 But Dickens himself wasn't exactly warm-hearted and generous in his personal life.
+He married Catherine Hogarth, the daughter of his editor George Hogarth, in 1833, and they ultimately had 10 children together.
+Yet it appears that Dickens may still have been holding a candle for his first love, Maria Beadnell, whom he had tried to win over when he was a penniless 18-year-old reporter.

-Dickens married Catherine Hogarth, the daughter of his editor George Hogarth, in 1833, according to the BBC, and they ultimately had 10 children together.
-But it appears that Dickens may still have been holding a candle for his first love, Maria Beadnell, whom he had tried to win over when he was a penniless 18-year-old reporter.
 The Guardian reports that in 1855, Dickens started writing to Beadnell, reiterating his undying love for her.
 But when they met in person, he described her as "fat" and ended their correspondence.
 (Lucky escape, Maria.)
 Dickens betrayed Hogarth again in 1857, with longer term results.
-That's when the then-46-year-old celebrity author started seeing 18-year-old actress Ellen "Nelly" Teran in secret.
+That's when the then-46-year-old celebrity author started seeing 18-year-old actress Ellen "Nelly" Ternan in secret.
 In 1858, he forced Hogarth out of their house and they legally separated — a very unusual move for the time.

 However, the cheating isn't the worst thing Dickens did to Hogarth.
 Letters written by a family friend and a story from Hogarth's aunt revealed that Dickens tried to have his wife shut up in a mental asylum — which would have been a deeply terrifying experience in the Victorian era.
 It makes pre-ghost Scrooge seem kind.